| Marine Social Science Research Group

 PREVIOUS RESEARCH PROJECTS

-Making room for new marine uses and safeguarding more traditional uses, without degrading the marine environment, will require the adoption of new integrated management strategies.
-To address this issue, the Irish government developed Harnessing Our Ocean Wealth – An Integrated Marine Plan (IMP).
+To address the need to make room for new marine uses and safeguarding more traditional uses, the Irish government developed Harnessing Our Ocean Wealth – An Integrated Marine Plan.
 This presented a ‘roadmap’ for adopting an integrated approach to marine governance and for achieving the Government’s ambitious targets for the maritime sector.
 The aim of this project, concluded in 2015, was to contribute to the development of this framework by reporting on MSP best practice relevant to Ireland.

 Integrated Management and Monitoring of Estuarine and Coastal Ecosystems (IMMERSE) was a research project aimed at informing an Integrated Environmental Management and Monitoring system (EMMS) for Irish estuarine and coastal ecosystems.
 Funded by the Irish Environmental Protection Agency’s Research Programme, the methodology for the EMMS was made applicable on a national scale, and aligns with the requirements of the Water Framework, Marine Strategy Framework, Habitats, Birds and Floods Directives.
-IMMERSE defines and critically reviews ‘integration’ as an environmental planning concept, establishing the need for, and benefits of, integration within estuarine and coastal management.
+IMMERSE defines and critically reviews ‘integration’ as an environmental planning concept, establishing the need for, and benefits of, integration.

 There is a need to promote the use of Ireland’s maritime resources in such a way that ensures that the capacity of marine ecosystems to respond to human-induced changes is not compromised, while contributing to the social, economic and sustainable use of marine goods and services by present and future generations.
 Ireland's complex marine governance framework, resulting from layered legislative and administrative systems, is a challenge for the integrated and sustainable planning and management of the Irish marine environment.
 The overall aim of this project, funded by the Environmental Proctection Agency (EPA), was to inform the development of an integrated policy framework for MSP in Ireland.